-Bethany Reservoir is located at the northern-most part of the San Joaquin Valley in the Four Rivers District.
-The reservoir lies nestled between rolling hills below windmill farms in a secluded park known as Bethany Reservoir State Recreation Area.
+Bethany Reservoir, nestled in the northernmost part of the San Joaquin Valley within the Four Rivers District, offers a peaceful paddling experience among rolling, grass-covered hills dotted with sparse trees.
+Lying between undulating hills below windmill farms, the reservoir is located in the secluded Bethany Reservoir State Recreation Area.

 Map of Bethany Reservoir